CHAYKA43/doas-bot/README.md

 ## Dependencies

-- Linux operating system
+- Linux recommended, but not required
-- Python 3.9+
+- Python 3.9+ (3.10 recommended)

 ## Commands